 Another example is the allocation of income streams to several asset classes.
 Just take a look at the chart below.
 There you can see from individual examples that it is possible to achieve high returns as well as low returns with the same asset class.

-You can also see that there are similar risk profiles for each asset class (low risk, medium risk, high risk).
-So it doesn’t make much difference if you invest in two different assets that have the same risk profile.
+You can also see similar risk profiles for each asset class (low risk, medium risk, high risk).
+So it doesn’t make much difference if you invest in two different assets with the same risk profile.
 So before you rashly shoot at anything that promises a return, you should, therefore, gear your investments more closely to your risk profile.